 Community licence awards forced XFM to move to 107.9MHz in February 1999, a frequency which unfortunately suffered from cable test-tone bleed for quite a while, resulting in the station only being able to broadcast from 6pm on weekdays – but they later became available for most of the day, not to mention 24 hours a day on their webcast which also included video – enabling you to watch as you listen!

 After the infamous Black Tuesday raids in May 2003, which cleared Dublin of most of its unlicensed stations, XFM broadcast very rarely – usually at weekends.
-The station still broadcast online.
+FM broadcasts ceased in March 2005 but they still broadcast online.

 XFM are a quite unique station to listen to.
 There is no playlist and they have a presentation style and musical output you just never hear anywhere else.
 Listening to XFM is almost like having the presenter(s) in the room chatting with you.